jakubpulaczewski/pipeline-flow/docs/pages/intro/core_concepts.rst

 Orchestration Pipeline
 ----------------------
 Orchestration refers to the automated arrangement, coordination, and management of pipelines in a workflow.
-``pipeline-orchestrator`` uses pipeline configuration file to define the sequence of steps and dependencies
+``pipeline-flow`` uses pipeline configuration file to define the sequence of steps and dependencies

 Example YAML configuration for using a plugin: